Lacynth40/Lacynth40/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on geting through college.
+- 🔭 I’m currently working on getting through college.
 - 🌱 I’m currently learning computer science with an AI specialization.
 - 👯 I’m looking to collaborate on nothing yet.
 - 🤔 I’m looking for help with learning computer science, and getting better at coding.